Fatuousnerd/FatuousNerd/README.md

 - Clean, understandable, scalable code
 - Islam as a compass in both personal and professional life

-> ❝ Start where you are.
-Use what you have.
-Do what you can. ❞
+> ❝ Consternation isn't goaded by thew, rather by irrefutabality.❞

 ---